Skip to main content

 " Tum jao main aa raha hoon time se."
 He smiled back.

 Bhago went into the back section of the building.
 The Bride was made to sit in one of the rooms there before the wedding.
 Ajabde was sitting there, her veil lifted as of now, her face looking like a zombie as Bhago hid a peal of laughter.
-With Ajabde was Mahek in a White lehenga with silver zari and a tomato-coloured thin border, and Rosalina in a peach-coloured Anarkali flowing up to her heels, both busy discussing their sleek stylish jewellery being better over Bhago and Ajab's heavy traditional ones.
+With Ajabde was Mahek in a White lehenga with silver zari and a tomato-coloured thin border, and Rosalina in a peach-coloured Anarkali flowing up to her heels, both busy discussing their sleek, stylish jewellery being better than Bhago and Ajab's heavy traditional ones.

 " Bhago!"
 Ajabde exclaimed with a smile. " Where did you disappear to?"